14 Days On A Luxury Cruise Boat Cruising the Western Caribbean

 On “at sea” days, we took advantage of the wide variety of amenities onboard.
 Some days we were lazy and lounged by the pool.
 On other days we carted laptops and tried to catch up on blogging and picture editing.
 We learned a bit at a few seminars to help us be prepared for the upcoming ports.
 We typically planned our entertainment around the special guests.
 On this cruise we were again delighted with this selection.
 We had two of our absolute favourite ways to spend time on the ship.
 When we could, we listened to the eclectic and amazing sounds of the Pudra String Quartet .
 Or we watched the antics of the onboard chefs in the cooking demonstrations.

 Most nights we fell exhausted in bed, never really sure where the days went!
-We arrived back in Miami after 14 days with our sea legs firmly set in and still excited about staying on board for another 12 day cruise!
+We arrived back in Miami after 14 days cruising the Western Caribbean with our sea legs firmly set in.
+And we were still excited about staying on board for another 12 day cruise!

 A Turnover Day In Miami